huystuhh/eng-leadership/README.md

 ### Expectations of folks who report to me

 Please invest in your 1:1s -- it's your time.
 You own your 1:1, so it is my expectation is for you to come with a topic to discuss.
 Here are some ideas:
-1. What are you worried about?
+1. What are you worried or concerned about?
 2. What's some work that you've done recently that you're proud of?
 3. What's bothering you?
 4. What's blocking you from meeting your goals?